-- What are we trying to accomplish? - What are the long-range interests of the community? - What guidance can be found in our foundational documents? - Often you must balance multiple views, neither favoring nor ignoring one individual or group over another.
+- Listen to audience concerns.
+Don't engage in side conversations or otherwise be distracted during public testimony.
+The opportunity for public testimony is central to the strength of democracy, and is therefore encouraged. - Your response is appropriately saved for after the public testimony is closed. - Close the public testimony before you begin serious deliberation on an issue. - A motion shall only be made after public testimony is heard. - Sometimes questions can most effectively focus discussion and direct decisionmaking. - Often you must balance multiple views, neither favoring nor ignoring one individual or group over another.
 Your obligation is to represent a broad-based view of the community's long-range interests. - Remember that your advisory body exists to take actions.
 It is not simply a discussion group or debating society. - Endeavor to end meetings at a reasonable hour.
 Short breaks may be helpful during long meetings.
 Extending the meeting beyond an appointed hour may be subjected to a vote when that hour nears.